guillemaru/IBOAT_RL/README.md

 ## Authors

+* **Guillermo Marugán** - *Work continuation* - Implementation of DDPG and A3C algorithms.
+Implementation of a second realistic simulator.
+Successful DDPG control in every problematic situation.
 * **Tristan Karch** - *Initial work* - Implementation of simplified simulator and proof of concept with Deep Q-Learning algorithm.
 Also responsible for the documentation management.
 * **Nicolas Megel** - Implementation of DDPG algorithm and responsible for the project management.
 * **Albert Bonet** - Simulink expert responsible for the realisitic simulator implementation and compilation.